gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 I just couldn't."

 "I'm sorry, mama," Sindy said.
-"But you shoulda seen it---we were flying!
+"But you shoulda seen it—we were flying!
 And Maddy was really brave.
-There was this tentacle thing, and it tried to drag her into the river, and---"
+There was this tentacle thing, and it tried to drag her into the river, and—"

 "Hush now," Maddy said,
 bumping her sister with her shoulder.